Crystal Reports Viewers

 ViewerFX maintains a database of historical instances so you can go back and look at the reports that were previously run.
 There are several screen shots of the application on their website which give you an idea of how this works.

-ViewerFX is $40, and thereis a server edition that is compatible with Citrix for $450.
+ViewerFX is $40, and there is a server edition that is compatible with Citrix for $450.

 Logicity Pro by SaberLogic:

-Report Runner Viewer by Jeff-Net:
+Report Runner Viewer by Known Keep:

-Report Runner Viewer is new to my comparison but has been around a long time and has a large install base.
+Report Runner Viewer has been around a long time and has a large install base.
 RRV covers all the basics and adds support for modifying the selection criteria at runtime.
-It also allows you to set up users and groups and set restrictions for them.
-The tool is customizable using INI settings and can even be branded with your company logo.
-RRV is one of only 3 viewers in this comparison that supports the latest .NET runtime of Crystal (v13).
-This means they can provide the very latest features in Crystal like restricted RPT files (RPTR) and exporting to XLSX.
+It also allows you to optionally set up users and groups manually or via Active Directory, and set restrictions for them.
+RRV uses the v13 runtime engine which means it can run restricted RPT files (RPTR) and export to XLSX.
+The tool is customizable using INI settings.

 DataLink Viewer by Millet SW: